OutSystems/docs-support/src/troubleshooting/infrastructure-management/slower-queries.md

                 <schema_name>.<table_name>
             ;

+        Compare the number of rows in the table to the number of rows obtained in the previous step.

         Note: A small difference between the number of rows presented by the statistic and the current number of rows in the table is considered normal.

 1. If the statistics are outdated, update them manually.